juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: M.S. in Psychological Sciences (GPA 4.0/4.0)
+    - course: M.S. in Psychological Science (GPA 4.0/4.0)
       institution: University of Illinois, Urbana-Champaign
       year: 2025 (Expected)
     - course: B.S. in Psychology (GPA 4.0/4.0)